smcvb/gamerental/README.md

 Next to providing the convenience of showing the flow, it also serves the purpose of being a back-up during the presentation.

 The following steps have been defined for this project:

+1. The `core-api`, containing the commands, events, queries and query responses.

+## Running and testing the application

+As this is a Spring Boot application, simply running the `GameRentalApplication` is sufficient.